 The channel remains closed between Bayport and Redfish Island, halting 29 inbound and 17 outbound ships.

 In order to determine which maritime laws you are protected under and to receive a reasonable and fair settlement, you would want to hire a qualified and experienced maritime lawyer.
-Please feel free to contact Schechter, McElwee, Shaffer, & Harris, L.L.P. at 713-364-0723 for a free consultation with one of our maritime lawyers today!
+Please feel free to contact Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers at 713-364-0723 for a free consultation with one of our maritime lawyers today!